-I have helped supervisees who lose their job find work again–quickly.
-I have leads, but a killer resume writer will help you get the interview.
-Also, therapists often devalue or are overly modest about their achievements.
+I have helped supervisees who have lost their job, find work again–quickly.
+I have leads, but a good resume writer will help you get the interview.
+Also, counselors often devalue or are overly modest about their achievements.
 You are in a highly competitive industry.

 Now that you have put together that killer smash-hit plan, what next?
 Networking with other mental health professionals.